vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 tests with normal headphones, though maybe there was still a slight difference between the ears on the order of 1/64 (within my margin of error).

+## Recurrence again on 2025-12-25 and use of digital otoscope

+On 2025-12-25, I detected minimum audible volume and balance issues again (with both normal headphones and bone conduction headphones), with an estimated gap of 4 to 6 out of 64, and other symptoms fairly similar to earlier.

+I used the digital otoscope (that I had picked up the previous day, 2025-12-24) with the black silicone cap on but was not able to orient it in a way that yielded clear pictures of the inner portion of my ear canal.
+I went as far as I could comfortably go.
+I did take pictures and saved them to Google Drive.
+The pictures identified a yellow earwax spot in the outer portion of the left ear, that I was able to mostly remove with my finger.